ministryofjustice/security-guidance/docs/wifi-security-policy.md

 `POLWIFI033:` Staff **MAY** use work-provided mobile phones to 'tether' their MoJ-provided devices for connectivity.

-`POLWIFI033:` Tethered connections **SHALL** be password protected using unique and complex passwords.
+`POLWIFI034:` Tethered connections **SHALL** be password protected using unique and complex passwords.

-`POLWIFI034:` Tethering passwords for MoJ devices **SHALL NOT** be shared with non-MoJ users.
+`POLWIFI035:` Tethering passwords for MoJ devices **SHALL NOT** be shared with non-MoJ users.

-`POLWIFI035:` Public wifi networks or guest wifi provided at third-party sites **SHALL** only be used by devices which have suitable encryption for MoJ `OFFICIAL` information - either an 'always-on full-take' VPN or appropriate application-level encryption for all services.
-This is currently limited to Dom1 and PTTP/MoJO laptops and mobile devices.
+`POLWIFI036:` Public wifi networks or guest wifi provided at third-party sites **SHALL** only be used by devices which have suitable encryption for MoJ `OFFICIAL` information.
+Here, 'suitable' means either an 'always-on full-take' VPN, or that provides appropriate application-level encryption for all services.
+This is currently \(October 2021\) limited to Dom1 and PTTP/MoJO laptops and mobile devices.

-`POLWIFI036:` Staff travelling overseas **SHALL** follow the guidance on [Accessing MoJ IT systems from overseas](accessing-moj-it-systems-from-overseas.md) and [taking equipment overseas](general-advice-on-taking-equipment-overseas.md) regarding the use of wifi or other networks.
+`POLWIFI037:` Staff travelling overseas **SHALL** follow the guidance on [Accessing MoJ IT systems from overseas](accessing-moj-it-systems-from-overseas.md) and [taking equipment overseas](general-advice-on-taking-equipment-overseas.md) regarding the use of wifi or other networks.

 ## Enforcement